 I really wanted to go out on tour though, so I put myself out on tour without management.
 I did four tours and I had a chance to do a lot of great tours, with my son as well.
 Therefore, going into the studio was pretty easy since I had been performing a lot.
 I also made a single with Lita Ford two Christmas’ ago called “Rock this Christmas Down.”
 I have still been in the studio here and there.

 CrypticRock.com – Let us hope that record you just spoke of see’s the light of day.
 Well, this new record certainly has many strong songs on it and displays a broad range of emotion.
-Were these songs ideas you had brewing for years?
+Were these song ideas you had brewing for years?

 Cherie Currie – I wrote the song “Believe” nineteen years ago.
 That has been hanging around my house for a long time.
 I had done a recording of it in my living room, and that was about it.
 I really wanted to re-record that song, because it reminds me of a great time in my life when I believed anything was possible.
-Every time I listen to that song, I still feel that same way.
+Every time I listen to that song, I still feel the same way.
 “Reverie” is a song my son and I wrote for a movie a few years back.
 The movie never transpired, but we still had the song.
 We decided to put it on the record.
 Again, you have to realize Kim, becoming so ill, changed everything.
 We were really planning on writing all the songs with Kim, and when he became too ill to do that, it really put a lot of pressure on Jake and I to finish this record.
 Therefore, Jake and I wrote songs together and took a couple from the past.
 Plus, we recorded two The Runaway songs with Lita Ford singing a duet with myself.

 CrypticRock.com – This record certainly has a flavor of history and new material as well.
 It is great you had a chance to combine all that together.